launchbynttdata/common-platform-documentation/platform/development-environments/local/tools/vscode/dev-containers/README.md

 There is also another file within this guide called `.devcontainer.postCreate.sh`.
 This script is a first time boot script that runs after your container is built.
 This script performs most of our containers configuration.
 - [.devcontainer.postCreate.sh](./files/.devcontainer.postCreate.sh)

-Within `.devcontainer.json`, update the path in the `postCreateCommand` to the path to where you saved `.devcontainer.postCreate.sh`.
+Within `.devcontainer.json`, update the relative path in the `postCreateCommand` to the path to where you saved `.devcontainer.postCreate.sh`.
-`/workspaces/workplace/.vscode/.devcontainer.postCreate.sh`
+`./.devcontainer.postCreate.sh`
 It is a good idea to save it in the workspace dir.
 In this guide, we will place it in a `.vscode` folder within the workspace directory.

 <p align="center">